open2b/scriggo-site/template.md

 {% raw code %}

-# Scriggo Template
+# Scriggo templates

-Scriggo Template is a modern and powerful template engine for Go, supporting inheritance, macros, partials, imports and autoescaping but most of all it uses the Go language as the template scripting language.
+Scriggo is a modern and powerful template engine for Go, supporting inheritance, macros, partials, imports and autoescaping but most of all it uses the Go language as the template scripting language.